ianthehenry/rundown/diary.md

 This is kind of a hilarious thing to rely on an external package for.
 It's such a trivial parser to write.
 Might be good exercise to do it in Rust.

 I started doing that, a little bit, but it's late.
-I am kind of hilariously rusty at programming, regardless of the Rust slowing me down.
+I am laughably rusty at programming, regardless of the Rust slowing me down.
 This is a very trivial thing that I have definitely implemented before without trouble, but my brain is unable to wrap my head around it right now.

 I got the second dose of the Pfizer COVID-19 vaccine about twelve hours ago.
 It *might* be hitting me.

 # 2021-05-05

 Man.
 I am having a lot of trouble getting used to colons in structs.
 I write `=` every time.

+---

 I tried to add `k9` as a dependency to write some snapshot tests.
 But I get this error: